 - At public events such as performances, audience members may request to not be included in any images or film by speaking to a member of staff.

 In order to fulfil our legal obligations as a Community Interest Company, Personal Data will be stored about committee members and shared with Companies House.
-This will include full name, date of birth, age, address
+This will include full name, date of birth, age, address, nationality, country of residence, and occupation.

 How we keep your data safe and who has access